brianj-kim/CEEA-SIG-Project/README.md

 University class project designing a community platform of Special Interest Group (SIG, 'Humanities in Engineering Education') from the CEEA.

 ## Project Team members
--Ji Woun Kim
+- Ji Woun Kim
--Stephanie Ndulue
+- Stephanie Ndulue
--Pratik Gadhiya
+- Pratik Gadhiya
--Vishvaben Pradipbhai Shah
+- Vishvaben Pradipbhai Shah

 ## Project background (business need/opportunity)
 The Engineering and Humanities Special Interest (SIG) Group is a SIG group within the Canadian Engineering Education Association / Association Canadienne de l’éducation en génie (CEEA-ACÉG) national organization that aims to create a space for individuals such as students, teachers, and non-engineering members who are interested in the intersections of engineering and humanities.
 To achieve this, regular meetings are held online and in person at CEEA-ACEG conferences.
 These meetings create an avenue for engagement and valuable knowledge sharing but are not enough for sustainable networking and discussions.